TheGrapeVineCo/The-GrapeVine-Docs/README.md

 ![Trello Board](./docs/trello/03_07_22_jc.png)

-Below, you can see that on the same day, I have the red bell notifcation alerting me of the changes my team member had made.
+Below, you can see that on the same day, Nga have the red bell notifcation alerting her of the changes her team member had made.

 ![Trello Board](./docs/trello/03_07_22_nr.png)